CompuNanoLab/PlasmaPhysicsLab/Lecture2 /PIC_basics.md

 $$=\dfrac{1}{\epsilon_0} \nabla\cdot(\nabla \times \mathbf{B}-\mu_0\mathbf{J})-\dfrac{1}{\epsilon_0}\dfrac{\partial\rho}{\partial t}=-\dfrac{1}{\epsilon_0}\left(\mu_0\nabla\cdot\mathbf{J}+\dfrac{\partial\rho}{\partial t}\right)=0 $$

-Therefore, the code needs to solve only Ampère-Maxwell and Faraday equations.
-There are many numerical methods to solve them, we focus on one of the most used methods in PIC codes: a second-order finite difference time domain (FDTD) solver on a Yee-lattice.
-It gives a solution to the non-approximated differential form of Maxwell equations adopting spatial and temporal discretizations so that derivatives are substituted by finite differences.
+Therefore, the code only needs to solve the Ampère-Maxwell and Faraday equations.
+There are numerous numerical methods to solve them; we focus on one of the most commonly used methods in PIC codes: a second-order finite difference time domain (FDTD) solver on a Yee lattice.
+This method provides a solution to the non-approximated differential form of Maxwell's equations by adopting spatial and temporal discretizations, replacing derivatives with finite differences.
 This solver operates in the temporal domain.

-The spatial and time derivatives are computed with second-order centred finite differences according to the leap-frog scheme.
-More precisely this scheme employs integer points placed at the nodes of a spatial grid and and half-integer points placed at the nodes of a shifted spatial grid.
-These points can be identified by triplets $(i,j,k)$ and $(i+1/2,j+1/2,+k+1/2)$, with $i$ ranging from $1$ to $N_x$, $j$ from $1$ to $N_y$, and $k$ ranging from $1$ to $N_z$.
-They are equally spaced by $\Delta x$, $\Delta y$, and  $\Delta z$ respectively along each direction.
-Time is discretized too, each instant is identified by $t^n$, with $n$ ranging from $1$ to $N_t$ with spacing $\Delta t$ from the next instant.
-The discretization introduced can be synthesized in this way:
+The spatial and temporal derivatives are computed using second-order centered finite differences based on the leap-frog scheme.
+Specifically, this scheme employs integer points placed at the nodes of a spatial grid and half-integer points placed at the nodes of a shifted spatial grid.
+These points can be identified by triplets $(i, j, k)$ and $(i+1/2, j+1/2, k+1/2)$, where $i$ ranges from $1$ to $N_x$, $j$ from $1$ to $N_y$, and $k$ from $1$ to $N_z$.
+They are equally spaced by $\Delta x$, $\Delta y$, and $\Delta z$, respectively, along each direction.
+Time is also discretized, with each instant identified by $t^n$, where $n$ ranges from $1$ to $N_t$ with a spacing of $\Delta t$ from the next instant.
+This discretization can be summarized as follows:

 $$ t^n=n\Delta t \quad \quad t^{n+1/2}=(n+1/2)\Delta t $$